-Although the inhalation of asbestos fibers can cause serious health risks, the risk of asbestos– related disease depends upon the level of airborne fibers and the length of time an individual breathes them.
-Research indicates that occupational workers who are exposed to asbestos for several years and inhale very high levels of asbestos fibers are at an increased risk of developing asbestosis (a fibrous scarring of the lungs), lung cancer, or mesothelioma (a cancer of the lining of the chest or abdominal cavity).
-However, at very low exposure levels, the risk may be negligible or zero.
-These diseases do not develop immediately after inhalation of asbestos fibers; it may take 10 to 20 years or more before symptoms appear.
+Although the inhalation of asbestos fibers can cause serious health risks, the risk of asbestos-related disease depends upon the level of exposure to airborne fibers.
+How many fibers a person must breathe to develop disease is uncertain.
+However, at very low exposure levels, health risks are not serious.
+Inhalation of asbestos fibers at very high levels in occupational settings has been shown to cause asbestosis (a fibrous scarring of the lungs), lung cancer (bronchogenic carcinoma), and mesothelioma (a cancer of the lining of the chest or abdominal cavity) in workers.
+These diseases do not develop immediately after inhalation of asbestos fibers.
+Symptoms may occur 10 to 20 years after exposure.

 What are the interactive effects of asbestos and cigarette smoke?

 Cigarette smoking and asbestos exposure have a strong synergistic interaction in the development of lung cancer.
 Increased cases of asbestos-related lung cancer occurred among people who smoked (for who has the risk of lung cancer is already high) and were exposed to asbestos.
 Smoking doesn’t just add to the risk, it multiplies it.
 Because of some interaction in the body, people who are exposed to asbestos and also smoke have an increased risk of lung cancer fifty to ninety times greater than people who do not smoke and are not exposed to asbestos.
 Although there is an interactive effect on lung cancer, smoking does not appear to increase the risk of mesothelioma.